KalaRohit/Google-AI-Hackathon/README.md

 According to recent statistics, 54% of the US population reads below a 6th-grade level [[1]](#1), making standard sources like Wikipedia, which typically have a 14th-grade reading level [[2]](#2), inaccessible to over half of the population.
 This issue may be even more pronounced in less literate countries.

-The internet, at the content level, is not accessible to the general public.
+The internet, at the content level, is not fully accessible to the general public.
 Fortunately, state-of-the-art generative AI technology excels at summarizing and rewriting text, inspiring us to use this technology to make webpages understandable to everyone, effortlessly.

 # Project Goal